On the Silver Globe (film): Production

-Jerzy Żuławski wrote the novel on which the film is based, On the Silver Globe, around 1900 as part of The Lunar Trilogy. Żuławski was the granduncle of Andrzej Żuławski.
-Andrzej Żuławski left his native Poland for France in 1972 to avoid Polish communist government censorship.
+Jerzy Żuławski wrote the novel on which the film is based, On the Silver Globe, around 1900 as part of The Lunar Trilogy. Żuławski was the grand-uncle of Andrzej Żuławski.
+Andrzej Żuławski left his native Poland for France in 1972 to avoid Polish government censorship.
 After Żuławski's critical success with the 1975 film L'important c'est d'aimer, the Polish authorities in charge of cultural affairs reevaluated their assessment of him.
-They invited him to return to Poland and produce a project of his own choice. Żuławski, who had always wanted to make a film of his grand uncle's novel, saw the offer as a unique opportunity to achieve this aim.
+They invited him to return to Poland and produce a project of his own choice. Żuławski, who had always wanted to make a film of his grand-uncle's novel, saw the offer as a unique opportunity to achieve this aim.

-Between 1975 and 1977, Żuławski adapted the novel into a screenplay.
-He shot the film at various locations, including the Baltic seashore at Lisi Jar near Rozewie, Lower Silesia, the Wieliczka Salt Mine, the Tatra Mountains, the Caucasus mountains in Georgia, the Crimea in USSR, and the Gobi Desert in Mongolia.
-In the fall of 1977, the project came to a sudden halt when Janusz Wilhelmi was appointed vice-minister of cultural affairs.
+Principal photography started on 20 June 1976 in Jastrzębia Góra.
+Until 29 September, scenes for the film were filmed on the Polish Baltic coast and in the Gobi Desert in Mongolia.

+Subsequently, the work was stopped on charges of "extremely low labor efficiency and overprices". Żuławski undertook to speed up the work.
+Until May 1977, further filming was carried out in Police, in Lower Silesia, in the Wieliczka salt mine, in the Jewish quarter of Kazimierz, Krakow, again on the coast and in the mountains of the Caucasus.

+On 1 June 1977, work on the film was stopped by Janusz Wilhelmi, vice-minister of cultural affairs.
 Wilhelmi shut down the film project, which was eighty percent complete, and ordered all materials destroyed.

-The reels of the unfinished film were ultimately not destroyed, but preserved, along with costumes and props, by the film studio and by members of the cast and crew.
-Although Wilhelmi died a few months later in a plane crash, the film was only released after the end of communist rule.
+The reels of the unfinished film were however preserved, along with costumes and props, by the film studio and by members of the cast and crew.

+At the end of 1985, Żuławski agreed to complete the film.
+In 1986, shots were shot from the streets of contemporary Poland, to which the director added voice-over describing the missing scenes.
+The acting team and cast members abroad were dubbed.

+On 10 July 1987, the film passed inspection.
 In May 1988, a version of the film, consisting of the preserved footage plus a commentary to fill in the narrative gaps, premiered at the 1988 Cannes Film Festival.

 Reception

+Critical response

+On the Silver Globe has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on six reviews, and an average rating of 8.2/10.
+Metacritic assigned the film a weighted average score of 72 out of 100, based on four critics, indicating "generally favourable reviews".

 Accolades

+Home media

+The film was released on Blu-ray on 26 February 2024 in the Eureka Entertainment Masters of Cinema series.
+Two discs contain the 1988 film plus several extras and documentaries.